Mayuri-Chan/pyrofork/docs/source/start/examples/bot_keyboards.rst

 .. code-block:: python

-    from pyrogram import Client
+    from pyrofork import Client
-    from pyrogram.types import (ReplyKeyboardMarkup, InlineKeyboardMarkup,
+    from pyrofork.types import (ReplyKeyboardMarkup, InlineKeyboardMarkup,
                                 InlineKeyboardButton)

     # Create a client using your bot token